Instability of conformally K\"ahler, Einstein metrics: Instability of conformally Kähler ALF Ricci-flat metrics

-\begin{prop} For the Kerr, Taub-bolt and Chen-Teo metrics, the tensor $h=\omega_-\tau$, where $\tau$ is the Killing 2-form coming from the conformally Kähler structure and $\omega_-$ is the harmonic anti-selfdual form defined by (\ref{eq:29}), is nonzero and satisfies, for $l\in\mathbb{N}$ and some $C_l>0$, the bounds
+\begin{prop} For the Kerr, Taub-bolt and Chen-Teo metrics, the tensor $h=\omega_-\tau$, where $\tau$ is the Killing 2-form coming from the conformally Kähler structure and $\omega_-$ is the harmonic anti-selfdual form defined by (\ref{eq:27}), is nonzero and satisfies, for $l\in\mathbb{N}$ and some $C_l>0$, the bounds

-\end{prop} \begin{proof} We already proved the $C^0$ bound and the bounds on the derivatives are obtained in the same way.
+\end{prop} \begin{proof} We already proved in these cases the $C^0$ bound and the bounds on the derivatives are obtained in the same way.
 There remains to prove that $h$ is nontrivial, that is $\omega_-$ is nontrivial.

 The proof does not refer to any specific metric: suppose $\omega_-=0$, then we will prove that $g$ is hyperKähler for the opposite orientation.
 Indeed, if $\omega_-=0$ then $A:=\nabla\alpha$ is a selfdual 2-form (actually, up to a constant, it is $\tilde \omega_+$ but we do not need this fact).